amcl11/binary_classification_neural_network/README.md

 ### Compiling, Training, and Evaluating the Model:
 **How many neurons, layers, and activation functions did you select for your neural network model, and why?**

 - Initially the number of neurons and layers was set based on the shape of the starter code output.
 While there doesn't seem to be an agreed-upon best practice for determining the number of neurons and layers, the initial structure served as a foundation point before experimenting with the model's architecture.
-One heuristic is having double the amount of neurons compared to the inputs for the first layer and then reducing the number of neurons in subsecuent layers.
+One heuristic is having double the amount of neurons compared to the inputs for the first layer and then reducing the number of neurons in subsequent layers.

 - The `sigmoid` activation function was applied to the output layer for all iterations.
 This is chosen because the sigmoid function outputs values between 0 and 1, making it ideal for binary classification.
 The output can be interpreted as the probability of the instance belonging to one of the two classes.